Bill O'Neill (bowler): PBA career

 O'Neill was named PBA Rookie of the Year in his first full PBA season (2005–06), after making match play 11 times in 18 tournaments and appearing once in the TV finals.

-Despite not winning a tournament, O'Neill had an excellent season in 2008-09.
+Despite not winning a tournament, O'Neill had an excellent season in 2008–09.
 He qualified for match play in a career-high 18 of 20 tournaments, made it to the championship round seven times (a career high until being matched in 2019), and narrowly missed winning the PBA's George Young High Average Award (222.96 to Wes Malott's 222.98).

 After 83 tournaments and 11 previous finals appearances without winning, O'Neill finally earned his elusive first PBA Tour title in the PBA Chameleon Championship on September 6, 2009, defeating Ronnie Russell in the final match.
 That same season, O'Neill earned his second PBA Tour title and first major title at the 2009-10 67th Lumber Liquidators U.S. Open.
 After qualifying as the #2 seed, he defeated Tommy Jones in the semifinal match.
 He started slowly in the championship match against #1 seed and defending champ Mike Scroggins, converting a spare then leaving an open frame.
-However, he then rolled the final 10 strikes of the game, for an easy 267–207 victory.
+However, he then rolled the final 10 strikes of the game, for a runaway 267–207 victory.

 Bill won a then-career high $147,275 in the 2009–10 season.
 He finished the season tied with Walter Ray Williams, Jr. and Mike Scroggins in PBA Player of the Year points, but the honor went to Williams in an overall competition points tie-breaker.

 At the 2010 PBA World Series of Bowling, Bill won the Pepsi Viper Championship for his third PBA Tour title.
 O'Neill also had the highest 60-game qualifying scores among all bowlers at the World Series.
 This earned him the #1 seed for the 2010–11 PBA World Championship, which took place January 14–16, 2011.
 However, he was defeated in the title match by Chris Barnes.

 He won the Alka Seltzer Plus Cold Cheetah Championship on November 10, 2012, beating Mike Wolfe for his fourth PBA Tour title.
 He then went without a title for all of calendar year 2013.